troyleft. - Submerged

 Submerged, the latest project by troyleft. has just dropped.
 This 13 track project chronicles the ups and downs that come with navigating through recovery and shines a spotlight on real stories from his peers within the recovery community.
 During the mixing process, I had the chance to meet a few of his peers featured on this project at a Sober Living house in Milwaukee, WI and learn quite a bit about sober living and the recovery community.
-That experience definitely informed how I approached the mixing process; the stories you hear on this record gripped me and I tried to do my best to put them in the spotlight.
-They were all recorded on an iPhone and I ended up running most of them through the iZotope RX suite to help clean up the background noise.
+That experience definitely informed how I approached the mixing process; the stories you hear on this record gripped me and I did my best to showcase them.

-After you listen through, let me know on Twitter what your favorite track is and what you think about this record.
 For me, "Narcan" has consistently been the track that has hit me the most.
 The beat is πŸ”₯πŸ”₯πŸ”₯ and the lyrics are real and inquisitive.
 To me, it sounds like he's asking society at large what it is doing to address this kind of situation.
-All in all though, this record has made me take pause and really consider addiction and how society responds to it.
+This record has made me consider addiction and how society responds to it.

 Paint Job